-Dr. Socha has 19 years of demonstrated knowledge and experience in public health preparedness/emergency response, epidemiology, and environmental health.
-This includes six years as a Federal Employee at ATSDR/CDC and an additional 12 years as a Public Health Consultant.
-As a Principal Investigator (PI) for the ATSDR Camp Lejeune Birth Defects and Childhood Leukemia Survey, she provided information to the Marine Corps and Camp Lejeune community on the health effects of trichloroethylene and tetrachloroethylene.
-Furthermore, she frequently interacted with press and media as well as local and State health departments to clarify the Camp Lejeune project.
+Dr. Socha has 20 years of demonstrated knowledge and experience in public health preparedness/emergency response, epidemiology, and environmental health.
+This includes six years as a Federal Employee at ATSDR/CDC and an additional 14 years as a Public Health Consultant.
+As the Principal Investigator (PI) for the ATSDR Camp Lejeune Birth Defects and Childhood Leukemia Survey, she provided information to the Marine Corps and Camp Lejeune community on the health effects of trichloroethylene and tetrachloroethylene.
+She frequently interacted with press and media as well as local and State health departments to clarify the Camp Lejeune project.

 Dr. Socha is trained in the fields of epidemiology, environmental health, public health preparedness, tabletop exercise development for chemical/biological/radiological agents, human teratology (birth defects), environmental science including sampling techniques for groundwater, surface water, soil, soil gas and spore sampling for bioterrorism agents.

 Dr. Socha has extensive experience in project management, risk management, risk communication, and meeting facilitation.
 She received her Press Training and Tribal Liaison training from Center for Disease Control and Prevention’s (CDC) University (internal training institute for CDC Employees).

 Dr. Socha was a member of the ATSDR AMI Anthrax Team.
 She has received several professional awards from CDC for her outstanding teamwork, rapid response, and scientific excellence in public health.